MariuszKaminski/Milestone-Project-2/README.md

 * [Jigsaw validation](https://jigsaw.w3.org/) used for CSS validation.

 ## Testing
-1. As a new user I can easily gues how it works.
+1. As a new user I can easily gues how the app works.
 * Result: PASSED
   * The application has a straightforward look that resembles standard multipulple choice tests.
 2. The user can easily swich to a different game type.